 The museum of this famous cartoon character by Dick Bruna is one of the best museums in Utrecht.
 You’ll find absolutely anything related to Miffy here.
 There’s lots of room for creativity and playful learning.
 Although it’s fun for all ages, it’s definitely targeted at families with young children and easily one of the best things to do in Utrecht if you’re traveling with small kids or toddlers.

 10. Utrecht Central Station: Utrecht Centraal

 Utrecht has the largest train station in the Netherlands.
 Utrecht Central Station is super modern and has a constant flow of trains coming through.
 The presence of Utrecht Centraal makes Utrecht the ideal city from which to Explore Holland.
-In all honesty: exploring more of the country is definitely one of the best things to do!
+Because of the great central location of the city within the Netherlands, exploring more of the country is definitely one of the best things to do when staying in Utrecht!

 - Tip: If you plan on using public transport in the Netherlands you should get an OV-Chipkaart.
 If it’s your first time visiting the Netherlands, make sure you check out the Ultimate Guide to Public Transport in the Netherlands.